roshanpoudyal/augmented_reality_with_cpp_opencv_opengl_on_mobile/README.md

 # augmented_reality_with_mobile
-Playground for programming augmented reality with mobile
+Playground for programming augmented reality with mobile. **Trying to use mainly OpenCV, OpenGL and C++**.

 ## Start with:
 [ Very beautiful resource: Marker-less Augmented Reality by OpenCV, OpenGL and C++.](https://medium.com/@ahmetozlu93/marker-less-augmented-reality-by-opencv-and-opengl-531b2af0a130)